Did you know Institutional members and Legal Professional members can download this resource as a PDF?

 Are you trying to learn more about a parcel of land before renting or buying?
-Or researching the land you are currently on before beginning a new farm endeavor?
+Or are you researching the land you are currently on before beginning a new farm endeavor?
 Wherever you’re coming from, understanding if a piece of land is right for your farm business goals is an important undertaking.
 We’re here to help you get started.

 The process of researching whether a specific piece of land will meet your needs (from a legal perspective) is called “due diligence.”
 In this guide, we will go through some of the questions any farmer or rancher will want to explore in due diligence research and the rationale behind those questions.
-Should you want more thorough support in conducting due diligence on your own at the end of this guide, we recommend reading our guide Navigating Due Diligence on an Agricultural Parcel.
+Should you want more thorough support in conducting due diligence on your own at the end of this guide, we recommend reading our guide, Navigating Due Diligence on an Agricultural Parcel.

 How can due diligence research increase my resilience?